hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-oneview-and-servicenow-integration-with-stackstorm.md

 ---
 ![](http://www.techworldwookie.com/blogpost/flowchart.png)

-HPE OneView is a powerful infrastructure automation/management platform used with HPE DL servers and HPE Synergy products.
-I started thinking, how would I get all the alarms and 'automatically' save them as records in a ServiceNow table.
-Naturally, my second thought was how can I tweet some vlan information into OneView!
+HPE OneView is a powerful infrastructure automation/management platform from Hewlett Packard Enterprise (HPE) used to manage and monitor HPE DL servers and HPE Synergy products.
+Recently, I wanted to get all the alarms from HPE OneView and automatically save them as records in a ServiceNow table.
+ServiceNow is a software as a service (SaS) used by many large corporations for automating critical business workflows and information.
+I wanted to make a event based automation that would leverage HPE OneView and ServiceNow's Restful APIs.
+Having developed solutions for this same task in StackStorm (HPE Nimble Storage to ServiceNow), it was super easy to dust off the StackStorm integration pack I created for HPE Nimble and refactor it for HPE OneView.
+Creating such an integration pack would give users a way to transfer these alarms into a ServiceNow table, with very little human intervention.
+Naturally, my second thought was how can I use the Twitter platform to 'tweet' some VLAN information into HPE OneView!

 HPE Oneview has a powerful Restful API and it can be used to get the information in and out of OneView.
 ServiceNow has a powerful Restful API as well.
 All that is needed is some middleware and a couple of python bindings (python code that abstracts the API).
 Turns out the python bindings are already written for both!
 Seems easy enough, write a couple of python scripts, and we should be good to go, or GTG if you're hip and cool.